jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 directions within 4° regardless of your latitude.

 A sundial likewise tracks the passage of time within 16 minutes, which is equivalent to 4° of apparent angular movement of the sun.
+That error is due to Earth's elliptical orbit.
+{:.tangent}

 Note that [Rob Bicevskis][bicevskis-dissent] has a dissenting opinion on the accuracy of watch-based solar navigation.
 I will attempt to reproduce and make sense of his less favorable results.
 {:.tangent}

 ### Navigating with a 12-hour dial